johnpaulwelsh/hakyll-movie-blog/posts/the-beyond.markdown

 The ending scene is pretty outstanding.
 Reconstructing that creepy painting as a real location in the film is one of the legacies of this movie, I am convinced.

+The way I see it, if you're going to make a horror movie with the barest level of storytelling just as an excuse to get to the scares, you should make me want to actually see what's scary.
+But the extended shots of spiders crawling and gross boiling faces and ripped flesh just aren't up my alley very much.

 6/10